Wigalois: Korntin onto Glois

 Wigalois then encounters a monstrous hairy and swarthy woman in the forest (presumably a wild woman) named Ruel, (Note: Rûel v.
-6353. "black and shaggy as a bear.
-She had neither great beauty nor good manners".
+6353, described as Swarz, ruch als ein ber/ Vil grozziu scho^{e}ne was der / gu^{o}t gebærde tiure/Wande si was unhehiure; (vv.
+6288–6291) translated as "black and shaggy as a bear.
+She had neither great beauty nor good manners; indeed she was a monster".
 She had long hanging hair down to her hips, large teeth, also long dog-like ears flopping down one foot, hump on her back and also forehead, pendulous breasts sagging at her sides, sturdy legs with crooked feet, vv.
 6285–6354.
 The author contrasts the wild women with the beautiful Enite from Hartman's Erec, for the wild woman had claws like a griffin's, and not the "pink palms which one sees on lovely ladies" but hands as "hard as a bear's".
 Comparison is also made to Jeschute, the beloved of Parzival.) and she was looking to exact vengeance (Note: Her husband Feroz (Ferôz v.
 6356) was killed when his moribund opponent Flojir of Belamunt (Flojîr von Belamunt v.
 6357) dragged him to the bottom of the sea.) (vv.
 6251–6364).
 Because the woman was unarmed, he did not draw his sword, and she grabs him away to her cave, (Note: cf. ms. k, fol.
 125r.) binding his hands; she was about to use Wigalois's own girded sword to strike him dead, (Note: cf. Leiden ms. B, fol.
 69r.) when his horse's neighing tricks her into thinking a dragon was nearby, and she flees.
-God's intervention was at work; he prays to God and promises readiness to strike first blow next time (6365-6528).
+God's intervention was at work; he prays to God and promises readiness to strike first blow next time (6365–6528).